bradcar/bno08x_i2c_spi_MicroPython/README.md

 - address : if using 2 BNO08x you need set each up separately (depending on board, add solder jump or cut wire)
 - reset_pin : required to enable sensor hard reset (Pin object not number).
 If not defined, a soft reset will be used.
 - int_pin : required to time synchronize sensor and host to enable microsecond accuracy timestamps.
 Define a Pin object.
-Not required if only 200 millisecond host-based timestamps are adequate, or if timestamps are not required.
+Not required if only 200-millisecond host-based timestamps are adequate, or if timestamps are not required.
 - debug : print very detailed logs, mainly for debugging driver

 ## Enable the sensor reports